JuliaClimate/ClimateTools.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://balinus.github.io/ClimateTools.jl/stable)
 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://balinus.github.io/ClimateTools.jl/latest)

 This package is a collection of commonly-used tools in Climate Science.
 This is mainly a work-in-progress package, developed for myself and is available here, for _common-good_ purpose as well as for archive purpose.
-Nothing fancy here, basics of climate field analysis will be covered, with some (planned) forays into some _"state-of-the-art"_ techniques.
+Basics of climate field analysis will be covered, with some (planned) forays into some _state-of-the-art_ techniques.

-This package is now registered on METADATA.jl and can be added with `Pkg.add("ClimateTools")` and used with `using ClimateTools`.
+This package is registered on METADATA.jl and can be added with `Pkg.add("ClimateTools")` and used with `using ClimateTools`.

 The climate indices are coded to use multiple threads.
 To gain maximum performance, use (bash shell) `export JULIA_NUM_THREADS=n`, where _n_ is the number of threads.
 To get an idea of the number of threads you can use type (in Julia) `Sys.CPU_CORES`.

+_Note: using nested parralel loops will not give the expected results (not thread safe).
+For example, if you already have multiple threaded loops in your code and you plan to call `ClimateTools.jl` indices, this won't give the expected results.
+Use this package with caution in that case.
+In a future version, the multiple threads will be an optional parameter, giving the user the option to integrate the package with their framework._

-Since the package is evolving "rapidly", you might prefer to checkout the git repo directly, although the master might not be working.
+Since the package is evolving "rapidly", you might prefer to checkout the git repo directly, although the master might not be working (I usually don't push broken version though).

 ```julia
 Pkg.add("ClimateTools")
 Pkg.checkout("ClimateTools")
 ```

+## Contributors

+If you'd like to have other climate indices coded, please, submit them through a Pull Request!
+I'd be more than happy to include them.
+Alternatively, provide the equation in Issues.

 ## Objectives

 * Visualization of NetCDF files (e.g. temporal mean of a given NetCDF file), for rapid evaluation of NetCDF files
-* Migration of NetCDF files to a Julia ClimGrid type
+* Migration of NetCDF files to a Julia `ClimGrid` type
 * Climate indices from The joint CCl/CLIVAR/JCOMM Expert Team (ET) on Climate Change Detection and Indices (ETCCDI)
 * Custom climate indices
 * Post-processing of climate timeseries using Quantile-Quantile mapping methods (cf. Piani et al. 2010)